The Employment Law Review: Poland

 All disciplinary procedures should be addressed in the employment regulations (a specific document, as described below) and not in global policies or employment contracts.

 The employer is obliged to agree on the employment regulations and remuneration regulations with trade unions active at the employer's business (if any).
-Furthermore, some specific provisions of the employment regulations and remuneration regulations need to be agreed with the trade unions or the employees' representatives for their validity (e.g., extension of the reference period up to 12 months).
-In other cases, these regulations are not subject to the consent of the employees, unless they worsen the terms and conditions of employment.
+Furthermore, some specific provisions of the employment regulations and remuneration regulations need to be agreed with the trade unions or the employees' representatives for them to be valid (e.g., an extension of the reference period up to 12 months).
+In other cases, these regulations are not subject to the consent of employees, unless they result in the terms and conditions of employment being less favourable.

-A female employee is entitled to maternity leave of between 20 weeks and 37 weeks, depending on the number of children born at one birth.
-After completing her maternity leave, or the maternity allowance for the period corresponding to the maternity leave, the employee is entitled to 32 weeks of parental leave (or 34 weeks in the case of a multiple birth).
+A female employee is entitled to maternity leave of between 20 and 37 weeks, depending on the number of children born at one birth.
+After completing her maternity leave, the employee is entitled to 32 weeks of parental leave (or 34 weeks in the case of a multiple birth).
 A father-employee or other close family member is entitled to a part of the maternity leave or paternal leave under special circumstances.

-A male employee raising his child has the right to two weeks of paternity leave, which must be taken before the child reaches the age of 24 months (or up to 24 months from the moment the adoption of a child becomes final), and in any case before the child reaches the age of seven years, or if there has been a decision to postpone the child's schooling, before the child reaches the age of 10.
+A male employee raising his child has the right to two weeks of paternity leave, which must be taken before the child reaches the age of 24 months (or up to 24 months from the moment the adoption of a child becomes final), and in any case before the child is seven years old, or if there has been a decision to postpone the child's schooling, before the child is 10 years old.